 There is evidence that children and young people are increasingly misusing alcohol and illegal drugs.
-Consequences range from nonattendance and poor attainment at school, poor health, committing crime to support 'habits' and increased risk of being a victim of violent crime and criminal exploitation, including sexual exploitation.
+Consequences range from non-attendance and poor attainment at school, poor health, committing crime to support 'habits' and increased risk of being a victim of violent crime and criminal exploitation, including sexual exploitation.

-- NSPCC-Parental Substance Misuse

-- SSCB-Working with parents who misuse substances

-- Drugs Advise for Schools
+- NSPCC-Parental Substance Misuse - Drugs Advise for Schools